theima/ein/README.md

 ##### Triggering Asynchronous actions

 Add a function called `triggerMapAsync` on the `actionMaps`.
-Then an observable can be trigger as a response to an action, in a similar way to triggering actions.
+Then an observable can be triggered as a response to an action, in a similar way to triggering actions.
 This will also trigger for actions on the node the observable was registered on, not just on parents.
 Any observable created will be subscribed to after the action that triggered it has completed.
 This means that the action has completed fully, i.e. the updates have bubbled up to the root node, and all children have been given an updated model.

 ###### `triggerMapAsync: (model: T, action: A extends Action) => Observable<A> | null;`